A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: Applications

 where $N$ is the total number of the HVACs , $W$ is the power consumption of one HVAC, and $w_{k}$ is the weight of the $k$th cluster.

 Without loss of generality, we assume that the price changes at $t=3$ hour and $t=6$ hour, which cause the setpoints changes of all HVACs by $1^{\circ}\mbox{F}$ and $-1^{\circ}\mbox{F}$, respectively.
-For the Monte Carlo simulation, the load parameters are generated randomly using GridLAB-D \cite{GridLAB}, and then the ETP model is derived using these parameters.
+For the Monte Carlo simulation, the load parameters are generated randomly using GridLAB-D \cite{GridLAB}, and then the ETP models are derived using these parameters.
 The initial setpoints for the 2000 HVACs are generated uniformly between $[70^{\circ}\mbox{F},78^{\circ}\mbox{F}]$, and the initial temperatures for air and internal solid mass are generated uniformly within the temperature deadband.
 For the PDE simulation, the $k$-means clustering method is performed over the system matrices (which are generated by the load parameter and note that $f$ is linear in $x$ and $q$) to obtain 10 clusters.
-The initial distribution $p_{\xi_{0}}$ is given arbitrarily since the aggregated power output converges to the steady state sufficiently closely before the setpoint changes.
-Then the PDEs in (\ref{eq:PDEcluster}) are solved for each cluster using the Donor-Cell finite volume scheme along with the dimensional splitting method for multidimensional problem \cite{LeVeque2002}.
-We compare in Fig. \ref{fig:MCvsWeightedPDE} the aggregated response of Monte Carlo simulation of 2000 HVACs and that of the weighted PDEs of 10 clusters.
+The initial distribution $p_{\xi_{0}}$ is given arbitrarily since the aggregate power output converges to the steady state very fast before the setpoint changes.
+Then the PDEs in (\ref{eq:PDEcluster}) are solved for each cluster using the Donor-Cell finite volume scheme along with the dimensional splitting method for multi-dimensional problem \cite{LeVeque2002}.
+We compare in Fig. \ref{fig:MCvsWeightedPDE} the aggregate response of Monte Carlo simulation of 2000 HVACs and that of the weighted PDEs of 10 clusters.
 Clearly, the weighted PDE model captures the major oscillation cycles after the price/setpoint changes very accurately.